Cancun in June Weather and Best Things to Do | What to Expect

 The Atlantic (including the Caribbean) hurricane season runs from June 1st to the end of November.
 However, it is incredibly unlikely that a hurricane will hit Cancun in June.

 Hurricanes hitting the Yucatan Peninsula are rare, and they usually hit in the peak hurricane season of August to October.
+According to NOAA data, the probability of a hurricane in June is less than 5%.

 That said, you may encounter heavy rains or a tropical storm that passes quickly.
+We recommend purchasing travel insurance for peace of mind.

 Is it too hot in Cancun in June?